 The Beacon pattern is a bit more interesting: it oscillates between two states.
 Two dead cells in the centre of the pattern have three neighbours, so come to life.
 However, they then have four neighbours, so die the next generation due to overcrowding: this pattern repeats endlessly.

 However, things start to get really interesting with slightly more complex patters.
-The following photo shows the Gosper glider gun, which repeatedly generates small repeating patterns called gliders.
+The following photo shows the Gosper glider gun running on the Arty board.
+The gun repeatedly generates small patterns called gliders that step across the world.

 It’s even possible to construct logic gates using gliders, and ultimately a universal Turing machine.
-As this post is primarily about FPGA graphics, we’re not going to dig further into the esoteric possibilities of Conway’s Life, but check out Wikipedia’s article on Conway’s Game of Life.
+For this little demo, we’re not going to dig further into the esoteric possibilities of Conway’s Life, but check out Wikipedia’s article on Conway’s Game of Life.

-Now we have a basic understanding of Conway’s Life we’re going to create a hardware implementation in Verilog.
+Now we have a basic understanding of Life, we’re going to create a hardware implementation.

 - If a cell is alive